Compassionate Care Rooted in Community

 Meet Eric Shenk

-He believes that senior care is a collaborative process between residents, families, staff, and community.
-Bringing these
+He believes that exceptional senior care is a collaborative process—one that includes residents, families, staff, and the wider community.
+Bringing these elements together to improve quality of life is what drives him every day.

 - Why We Are Different